Skip to main content

 • Cod liver oil (although this should be avoided if you're pregnant).

 Some foods are fortified with vitamin D (this means they have vitamin D added to them).
-These fortified foods include infant formula milk, most margarines and some cereals - you can check on the packet.
+These fortified foods include infant formula milk, most margarines and some cereals.
+It will be stated on the packaging.

 In some countries (but not in the UK) all milk is fortified with vitamin D.